Finding a Top Financial Advisor Firm in Orlando, Florida

 Summit focuses on investing your assets in areas with low trading costs and associated taxes.
 Typically, it uses ETFs, exchange-traded notes (ETNs), pooled investment funds and passively managed mutual funds.

 Allgen Financial Advisors, Inc. is an independently owned, fee-based financial advisory firm.
 It has advisors with multiple certifications on staff, including three certified financial planners (CFPs), a chartered market technician (CMT) and an accredited wealth management advisor.
 The firm, which primarily serves non-high-net-worth individuals, does not require a minimum amount to open an account.

-Advisors at this firm are also licensed insurance agents, meaning you may be offered insurance as part of your overall package.
-Allgen’s advisors are fiduciaries though, so they are required by law to always act in your best financial interest.
+Advisors at this firm are also licensed insurance agents, meaning their advisors may have a financial incentive to offer insurance products as part of your overall package.
+Allgen’s advisors are fiduciaries, however, so they are required by law to always act in your best financial interest.